PabloEfrei/cloud-and-big-data-architectures-project/README.md

 From this snippet :

-(A COMPLETER)

-From this snippet :
+    "Condition": {
+            "StringEquals": {
               "aws:RequestedRegion": "us-west-2"
+            }

-we understand that AWS region is the US West (Oregon) region.
+we understand that AWS region is the US West (Oregon) region, and that this policy allows access to VPC-related information only for requests in the us-west-2 region.

 #### Questions : What actions are allowed on the "example-bucket" and its objects based on this policy?
 What specific prefixes are specified in the condition?